antoinech13/Steroid/README.md

 **Fourth step**

-The final step is to build an object *Photometry* and to launch the photometric processe.
+The next step is to build an object *Photometry* and to launch the photometric processe.

     phot = Photometry(d)
     phot.start(nbOfStars, center = True, maxVal = 30000, starPassageOfs = 15000)